What topics to write about

 As a new blogger, you can definitely blog about these topics.
 There are probably tens – if not hundreds – of blog topics in those categories.

-So, try out different blog topics on your new blog and see where they go.
+So, try out different blog topics to write about on your new blog and see where they go.

 A lot of successful bloggers didn’t start with the blog niche you know them now.
 As well, those successful bloggers are probably on their second or third or fourth blog.